runningcode/gradle-doctor/docs/configuration.md

        * Warn if using Android Jetifier.
 It slows down builds.
        */
       warnWhenJetifierEnabled = true
+       /**
+        * Negative Avoidance Savings Threshold
+        * By default the Gradle Doctor will print out a warning when a task is slower to pull from the cache than to
+        * re-execute.
+There is some variance in the amount of time a task can take when several tasks are running
+        * concurrently.
+In order to account for this there is a threshold above which */ negativeAvoidanceThreshold = 500

       /** Configuration properties relating to JAVA_HOME */
       javaHome {